Balmain (fashion house): Head designers of Balmain

 From 1947 to 1976 Balmain's directrice (director) was Ginette Spanier.
 Alain Hivelin was chairman and majority owner of Balmain starting in 2004 until his death in 2014.

-In popular culture

-In 1969, singer/songwriter Peter Sarstedt hit the top 40 with the song Where Do You Go To (My Lovely)?.
-In the first couplet he sings about Balmain: "You talk like Marlene Dietrich and you dance like Zizi Jeanmaire.
-Your clothes are all made by Balmain and there's diamonds and pearls in your hair—yes there are."

-In 2024, the song Makkamishi by Tamil artists Paal Dabba and Harris Jayraj references "Balmain T-shirt" as a reference to a cool and bourgeois person.

 Philanthropy

 In 2018, Balmain joined forces with (RED) to auction off its custom-made looks for that year's Met Gala, with 100% of the proceeds going toward the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 The brand has since cooperated with (RED) on various occasions.